E-leg/NLP_UE_Recherche/README.md

 # NLP_UE_Recherche

 ## Presentation
-This repository presents the codes used for a project on natural language processing of spontaneous speech during interviews.
+This repository presents the scripts used for a project on natural language processing of spontaneous speech during interviews.
 We focus on the speech to text transcription of prerecorded interviews.

 ## Requirements
 ### Pyhton 3